MichaelCade/90DaysOfDevOps/Days/day46.md

 ![](Images/Day46_Containers11.png)

-If we then want to bring things back up then we can issue the `docker up -d` command from within the same directory and we have our application back up and running.
+If we then want to bring things back up then we can issue the `docker-compose up -d` command from within the same directory and we have our application back up and running.

 ![](Images/Day46_Containers12.png)